-Rugelach are crescent-shaped cookies, traditionally served for Hanukkah, but the rich cream cheese dough, and variety of possible fillings make this a delicious any-holiday cookie recipe.
-This recipe is from Ina Garten’s, Barefoot Contessa Parties!
-This is one tasty cookie.
-Or is it a pastry?
-Let’s discuss.
+Rugelach with cinnamon and walnuts are a cookie traditionally served during Hanukkah, but the rich, cream cheese dough and variety of possible fillings make this a delicious any-holiday cookie recipe.

 Ingredients for rugelach